The Mediterranean Meal Plan

 Frequently Asked Questions

-Learn More About The Mediterranean Diet
+Learn More About the Mediterranean Meal Plan

-Pillars of the Mediterranean Diet
+Pillars of the Mediterranean Meal Plan

-The Mediterranean diet is rooted in an abundance of fresh plant-based foods including fruits, vegetables, nuts, seeds, beans, and legumes, with olive oil being the primary source of monounsaturated fat.
+The Mediterranean meal plan is rooted in an abundance of fresh plant-based foods including fruits, vegetables, nuts, seeds, beans, and legumes, with olive oil being the primary source of monounsaturated fat.
 Fish and seafood follow as a primary source of protein with moderate amounts of poultry, dairy, and eggs to follow.
 Red meat and sugary treats should be consumed relatively rarely and in moderate portions.

 Origins of the Mediterranean Diet